Hotels

 Buy Marriott Points

 We have seen all sorts of deals this year when it comes to buying points throughout the pandemic.
 Marriott has a deal, which if used strategically, could be quite advantageous for future travel.
 I’m a big fan of purchasing any kind of point as long as you have a redemption in mind, and can save money by doing so.
-With that said, Marriott has put forth a great offer until April 3rd.
+With that said, Marriott has put forth a very good offer until November 8th which increases the normal total from 100k to 150k Marriott Points.

 Remember that Marriott uses dynamic pricing so rates will heavily fluctuate from night to night.